yassine-laguel/RandomizedProgressiveHedging.jl/README.md

 - [ ] [exp] write script/files for numerical experiments: first a direct/ph solve, then an rph solve with same time budget.
 Solution comparison, 'suboptimality' evolution, (smoothed ?) stepsize evolution.
 Max delay over time ?
 - [ ] [?]
 Clean up code, stick to paper notations
 - [ ] [?]
 Q sampling : parametrize & default to p
+- [ ] [efficiency] store strategy matrice as transposed.
+Access is generally per scenario, this should correspond to column ordering.

 ## Distributed computing with OAR